-- A third of the elapsed contract term for contracts with a term of more than 14 days, - Half of the elapsed contract term for contracts with a term of less than 14 days.
+- A third of the contract term, including renewals, for contracts with a term of more than 14 days, - Half of the contract term, including renewals, for contracts with a term of less than 14 days.

 Special arrangements may be stipulated by an extended collective agreement.